wehlutyk/thesis/content/1-introduction-2-review.md

 Social scientists often criticise Bourdieu's approach for not providing a satisfactory account of individual agency, as in this view it still seems opposed to structure acting as a constraint on action.
 Another prominent approach, the *Theory of Structuration* developed by @giddens_constitution_1984, offers a more balanced way out of the tension between agency and structure (or norms), and in doing so reflects yet a different view of the relation between psychology and culture.
-Acknowledging that approaches that conceive of structure as an external constraint on individual agency cannot resolve that opposition, Giddens (closer to the notion used in structuralist works) sees structure itself as a set of properties of social systems that bear an inherent duality, and cannot be meaningfully isolated from agency: on one side, action arises by using existing structured resources, and its reliance structure, or referring to it, is what makes it action and not noise;
+Acknowledging that approaches that conceive of structure as an external constraint on individual agency cannot resolve that opposition, Giddens (closer to the notion used in structuralist works) sees structure itself as a set of properties of social systems that bear an inherent duality, and cannot be meaningfully isolated from agency: on one side, action arises by using existing structured resources, and its reliance on structure, or referring to it, is what makes it action and not noise;
 on the other side, the production of action is a new reinforcement of the structure on which it relies.
 This notion of structure is akin to Saussure's notion of linguistic structure, which in turn inspired the structuralist tradition in social science: on one side, Giddens recalls, in producing an utterance we rely on incorporated syntactic rules;